-Is is said that over 900,000 people turned out as extras for the filming of Reptilicus and the army navy and airforce all gave permission for their personnel and equipment to be used.
-As 900,000 people was the entire population of the capital at the time, it is difficult to believe this could possibly have been the case.
+Allegedly over 900,000 people turned out as extras for the filming of Reptilicus and the army navy and airforce all gave permission for their personnel and equipment to be used.
+As 900,000 people were the entire population of the capital at the time, it is difficult to believe this could possibly have been the case.
 Several daring (idiotic) members of the public allowed themselves to be terrorised by the creature to such an extent that they are seen to throw themselves off a Copenhagen bridge.

 For all these reasons and more, Reptilicus is a required watch for all lovers of horror, monsters and psychotronic-type fare.
 Amazingly, the Monarch Books novelization by ‘Dean Owen’ sexed up the story and so Sidney Pink tried to sue AIP for defamation of character.
 Pink’s legal case failed.

 Daz Lawrence, MOVIES and MANIA

 “Judging by its presence on the web, this film is really very popular… perhaps it’s the spectacular flame-thrower sequence, perhaps it’s the spectacular impromptu stunts of the Danish students hurling themselves off the cantilever bridge, perhaps it’s the puppet…” Black Hole Reviews

 “Reptilicus itself was the silliest-looking dinosaur ever to be fired upon by an army.
 It looked more like a dragon and even had a pair of tiny wings that enabled it to sar shakily through the air.”
 John Brosnan, Future Tense: The Cinema of Science Fiction, St. Martin’s Press, 1978